 fally- falove - 29-Aug-14 @ 9:36 AM

-Hello, I am interested in pursuing a career in either Child Psychology or Educational Psychology.I have a BA in English and History and an MA in Modern Literature.I also have a PGCE and have taught English for twenty five years across the full range of educational needs and contexts.In addition, I have spent ten years in Senior Management as a Pastoral Deputy Head and I am a Samaritan Listener in my local area.Can you help me to find the fastest and most effective route to a new career in Psychology?
-Many thanks, Louise
+I am interested in pursuing a career in either Child Psychology or Educational Psychology.I have a BA in English and History and an MA in Modern Literature.I also have a PGCE and have taught English for twenty five years across the full range of educational needs and contexts.In addition, I have spent ten years in Senior Management as a Pastoral Deputy Head and I am a Samaritan Listener in my local area.Can you help me to find the fastest and most effective route to a new career in Psychology?

 Simone - 12-Feb-14 @ 11:30 AM

 I have many questions regarding psychology.
 I have a great interest in the topic.
 I want to take a job involving mental illness (eg. psychiatric nurse, prison counsellor or something similar along those lines).
-What education will I need?
-What mental health related jobs are there?
-What is the role of a clinical psychologist?

 772698 - 23-Feb-13 @ 9:02 PM